VinitraMk/AlgoBook/README.md

 # AlgoBook
-A collection of useful algorithms and data structures Following algorithms have been implemented in c++
+A collection of useful algorithms and data structures.

-1. Sorting
+Following algorithms have been implemented in c++.

+####Sorting
     1. Bubble Sort
     2. Insertion Sort
     3. Selection Sort